 In AP Precalculus, students study a broad spectrum of function types that are foundational for careers in mathematics, physics, biology, health science, social science, and data science.
 During this course, students acquire and apply mathematical tools in real-world modeling situations in preparation for using these tools in college-level calculus.
 Throughout this course, students develop and hone symbolic manipulation skills needed for future mathematics courses.
 There are four main units that will be studied in this course: Polynomial and Rational Functions, Exponential and Logarithmic Functions, Trigonometric and Polar Functions, and Functions Involving Parameters, Vectors, and Matrices.
+Students will take the AP exam which could allow them to receive college credit.
 Students may earn a weighted grade on the 5.0 scale for this course.